tillyjay/socialMediaFeed/README.md

-# socialMediaFeed
+# SocialMedia Feed
-*This repository only contains certain PHP files and not entire project, excluding such files as models, controllers, migrations, and seeders.*
+This dynamic social media feed provides users with a customizable interface, connecting different users with unique administrative permissions.
+Users can enjoy features such as adding new users or moderating posts, creating a dynamic and engaging online community.
+Please note that this repository only contains certain PHP files and does not include the entire project, excluding files such as models, controllers, migrations, and seeders.

-This application is a dynamic social media feed with different users who each had unique administrative permissions for the feed, such as the ability to add users, or moderate posts.

-Based off an ERD connected to a dynamic MySQL database, a customizable interface was created using Php and the Laravel framework.
-The application also included a touch of JavaScript for form validation and was styled using the Bootstrap framework.

-This application pushed me out of my comfort zone by combining various techniques and frameworks.
-It was really cool to work with not only front-end code, but also pull back and work with back-end development.
+## Features
+- Dynamic Social Media Feed: Users can interact with a dynamic feed, CRUD operations with timestamps, each with unique administrative permissions.
+- Customizable Interface: The application offers a customizable interface based on an ERD connected to a dynamic MySQL database.
+- Administrative Functions: Users with administrative roles can add new users and moderate posts.
+- Front-End Validation: JavaScript is incorporated for form validation to enhance user experience.

+## Technologies Used
+- MySQL
+- Bootstrap
+- PHP (Laravel framework)
+- JavaScript (for form validation)

+## Challenges
+- PHP Laravel Framework: Developing a dynamic social media feed using PHP within the Laravel framework pushed me to explore back-end development and combine it with front-end code.
+- Customizable Interface: Creating a customizable interface based on an Entity-Relationship Diagram (ERD) connected to a MySQL database required careful planning and implementation.

+## Future Improvements
+- Expand Administrative Functions: Introduce additional administrative functions to provide users with more control and moderation options.
+- User Authentication: Implement a robust user authentication system for enhanced security.

-Social Media Feed Login
+### Social Media Feed Login
 ![SMfeed1](https://user-images.githubusercontent.com/97525044/218140430-d67519ab-2504-47aa-9298-5aeaccf29c3c.png)

-Main feed
+### Main feed
 ![SMFeed2](https://user-images.githubusercontent.com/97525044/218140536-d9e2e976-a95c-4267-826f-2ca098171332.png)

-Create new post with a different theme selected
+### Create new post with a different theme selected
 ![SMFeed3](https://user-images.githubusercontent.com/97525044/218140629-d518644a-4893-4372-a729-89adb9d90fbb.png)

-Manage users
+### Manage users
 ![SMFeed4](https://user-images.githubusercontent.com/97525044/218140695-dc90de22-bb2d-47f1-b3ac-80bff6bc58e1.png)